Research in Finance conducts a wide range of subscription and bespoke research studies as well as off-the-shelf reports.

 Option 2: 75-minute live presentation including Q&A, plus full report

-Phil Davison the Managing Director of Research in Insurance is leading this ground-breaking study.
+Toby Finden-Crofts the Founding Director of Research in Insurance is leading this ground-breaking study.

-Few individuals have a better handle on the needs of the UK Insurers having spent 20 years working closely with them.
+Few individuals have a better handle on the needs of the UK Insurers having many years working closely with them.

-For information on UKIIS do drop Phil a note to discuss in more detail.
+For information on UKIIS do drop Toby a note to discuss in more detail.